A topic from the subject of Organic Chemistry in Chemistry.

 Stereochemistry: Chirality and Optical Isomerism

-Stereochemistry is the study of the three-dimensional arrangement of atoms in molecules, and chirality is a property of molecules that lack symmetry and cannot be superimposed on their mirror image.
+Stereochemistry is the study of the three-dimensional arrangement of atoms in molecules.
+Chirality is a property of molecules that lack symmetry and cannot be superimposed on their mirror image.
 Molecules that are chiral are called enantiomers.
+These enantiomers are non-superimposable mirror images of each other.

 Key Points

-- Chirality is a property of molecules that lack symmetry and cannot be superimposed on their mirror image.
+• Chirality is a property of molecules lacking symmetry and incapable of being superimposed on their mirror image.

-- Enantiomers are stereoisomers that are mirror images of each other.
+• Enantiomers are stereoisomers that are non-superimposable mirror images of each other.

-- Optical isomerism is the phenomenon of enantiomers having different interactions with plane-polarized light.
+• Optical isomerism is the phenomenon where enantiomers interact differently with plane-polarized light.

-- The specific rotation of a compound is a measure of the extent to which it rotates plane-polarized light.
+• Specific rotation is a measure of the extent to which a chiral compound rotates plane-polarized light.

 Main Concepts